carlosnsr/edr_tester/README.md

 edr_tester [--exec | -x] <file path> -- <arguments>
 `

-- the given executable file (with the given arguments, if any) will be executed
+- the given executable file will be executed (with the given arguments, if any)
-- that the file was run will be logged

 ## TODO